Materials science: Crystallography

 Crystallography is the science that examines the arrangement of atoms in crystalline solids.
 Crystallography is a useful tool for materials scientists.
+One of the fundamental concepts regarding the crystal structure of a material includes the unit cell, which is the smallest unit of a crystal lattice (space lattice) that repeats to make up the macroscopic crystal structure.
+Most common structural materials include parallelpiped and hexagonal lattice types.
 In single crystals, the effects of the crystalline arrangement of atoms is often easy to see macroscopically, because the natural shapes of crystals reflect the atomic structure.
 Further, physical properties are often controlled by crystalline defects.
 The understanding of crystal structures is an important prerequisite for understanding crystallographic defects.
+Examples of crystal defects consist of dislocations including edges, screws, vacancies, self inter-stitials, and more that are linear, planar, and three dimensional types of defects.
+New and advanced materials that are being developed include nanomaterials, biomaterials.
 Mostly, materials do not occur as a single crystal, but in polycrystalline form, as an aggregate of small crystals or grains with different orientations.
 Because of this, the powder diffraction method, which uses diffraction patterns of polycrystalline samples with a large number of crystals, plays an important role in structural determination.
 Most materials have a crystalline structure, but some important materials do not exhibit regular crystal structure.
 Polymers display varying degrees of crystallinity, and many are completely non-crystalline.
 Glass, some ceramics, and many natural materials are amorphous, not possessing any long-range order in their atomic arrangements.
 The study of polymers combines elements of chemical and statistical thermodynamics to give thermodynamic and mechanical descriptions of physical properties.

 Nanostructure

-Materials, which atoms and molecules form constituents in the nanoscale (i.e., they form nanostructure) are called nanomaterials.
-Nanomaterials are subject of intense research in the materials science community due to the unique properties that they exhibit.
+Materials, which atoms and molecules form constituents in the nanoscale (i.e., they form nanostructures) are called nanomaterials.
+Nanomaterials are the subject of intense research in the materials science community due to the unique properties that they exhibit.

-Nanostructure deals with objects and structures that are in the 1 - 100 nm range.
-In many materials, atoms or molecules agglomerate together to form objects at the nanoscale.
+Nanostructure deals with objects and structures that are in the 1 – 100 nm range.
+In many materials, atoms or molecules agglomerate to form objects at the nanoscale.
 This causes many interesting electrical, magnetic, optical, and mechanical properties.

 In describing nanostructures, it is necessary to differentiate between the number of dimensions on the nanoscale.

 Nanotextured surfaces have one dimension on the nanoscale, i.e., only the thickness of the surface of an object is between 0.1 and 100 nm.

 Nanotubes have two dimensions on the nanoscale, i.e., the diameter of the tube is between 0.1 and 100 nm; its length could be much greater.

 Finally, spherical nanoparticles have three dimensions on the nanoscale, i.e., the particle is between 0.1 and 100 nm in each spatial dimension.
 The terms nanoparticles and ultrafine particles (UFP) often are used synonymously although UFP can reach into the micrometre range.
 The term 'nanostructure' is often used, when referring to magnetic technology.
 Nanoscale structure in biology is often called ultrastructure.